Closed-form Approximation for Performance Bound of Finite Blocklength Massive MIMO Transmission: System Model

 \section{System Model}

 We consider an MIMO system with $M$ transmit antennas and $N$ receive antennas, operating over flat fading channels.
-Under the assumption that the synchronization is perfect and the channel is quasi-static, the baseband equivalent discrete-time input-output relationship can be written by
+Under the assumption that the synchronization is perfect and the channel is flat-fading quasi-static, the baseband equivalent discrete-time input-output relationship can be written as